-The example of teaching a man how to fish, clearly falls in this category.
-By teaching him how to fish we are imparting a technical knowledge that he can cash on.
+The example of teaching a man how to fish clearly falls in this category.
+By teaching him how to fish we are imparting technical knowledge that he can profit himself.
 He can either teach that skill to others and make money in the process or catch fish and sell it in the market and make money.

 We can empower a person by being a support for that person.

 Even with financial aid and knowledge, sometimes people hesitate in taking a step towards empowerment for lack of moral support and confidence.

 By being supportive, motivating, and encouraging him to take action and mentoring him or coaching him, we can nudge a person towards economic empowerment.